wlarch/gulp-process-if-modified/readme.md

 * `string`
 * Default = `undefined`

-  Allows you to set relative path that will be used for storing paths in the `cache`.
+  Allows you to set relative path that will be used for storing paths (keys) in the `cache`.

+# Issues

+* Be careful not to have multiple processes accessing the same cache file.
+In fact, it is sugested that each gulp task has it's own cache file by using the `cacheFilename` option above.

 # Attribution